tum-pbs/pbdl-book/supervised.md

 $\text{arg min}_{\theta} \sum_i (f(x_i ; \theta)-y_i)^2$.

-This will give us $\theta$ such that $f(x;\theta) \approx y$ as accurately as possible given our choice of $f$ and the hyper parameters for training.
+This will give us $\theta$ such that $f(x;\theta) \approx y$ as accurately as possible given our choice of $f$ and the hyperparameters for training.
 Note that above we've assumed the simplest case of an $L^2$ loss.
 A more general version would use an error metric $e(x,y)$ to be minimized via $\text{arg min}_{\theta} \sum_i e( f(x_i ; \theta) , y_i) )$.
 The choice of a suitable metric is topic we will get back to later on.